electron-userland/electron-windows-store/README.md

 ## Using all the fancy Windows APIs
 You can pair up your Electron app with a little invisible UWP side-kick, enabling your Electron app to call all WinRT APIs.
 Check out [an example over here](https://github.com/felixrieseberg/electron-uwp-background).

+## Devices
+The compiled AppX package still contains a win32 executable - and will therefore not run on Xbox, HoloLens, or Phones.

 ## License
 Licensed using the MIT License (MIT); Copyright (c) Microsoft Corporation.
 For more information, please see [LICENSE](LICENSE).